mattweidman/covid-mapper/README.md

 ### Features
 * Floating point numbers in expressions.
-* Allow clicking on countries to zoom in.
-* Show time chart for currently selected region under the map. - Sahana
-* Let users change the minimum/maximum values of the legend.
 * Let users change map colors.
 * Support array-level operations, like adding arrays element-wise and multiplying arrays by scalars.
 Also a shift operation to allow subtracting an array of today's cases with an array of past cases.
 * Shareable maps - maybe could generate a link that you can send to others. - Aman
-* Download map as PNG. - Aman
-* 3D map - Matt
 * Different types of data - age groups, symptoms(?), hospitalizations, ICU use
-* Documentation on the site - Sunny
-* List top 5 for give query - Aman
 * Most popular options
 * Expanding circles option on maps
-* Show a map of countries and states.
+* Show a map of countries and states on the same map.
-* Show maps of certain continents.
+* More countries states/provinces: Canada, China, Mexico, Brazil, India, Australia, Russia, etc.

 ### Bugs
 * Fix undefined counties (examples in South Dakota and Alaska).